Nicephorus II of Constantinople

-Originally serving as Metropolis of Ephesus, he was elected to the patriarchate after the resignation of Arsenius of Constantinople in March 1260.
-He died after a few months, in February 1261, and was buried at Nymphaion.
-A period of vacancy followed his death, but after the reconquest of Constantinople in July, Arsenius was recalled from his retirement and restored to the patriarchal throne.
+Originally serving as Metropolis of Ephesus, he was elected to the patriarchate after the resignation of Arsenius of Constantinople (or Arsenios Autoreianos) in March 1260.
+He died less than a year later, in February 1261, and was buried at Nymphaion.
+A period of vacancy followed his death, but after the reconquest of Constantinople in July 1261, Arsenius was recalled from his retirement and restored to the patriarchal throne.